coq/coq/doc/sphinx/addendum/universe-polymorphism.rst

 only make sense when they are universe polymorphic.
 Therefore, an error is issued whenever the user uses the :g:`Cumulative` or :g:`NonCumulative` prefix in a monomorphic context.
-Notice that this is not the case for the option :opt:`Polymorphic Inductive Cumulativity`.
+Notice that this is not the case for the option :flag:`Polymorphic Inductive Cumulativity`.
 That is, this option, when set, makes all subsequent *polymorphic* inductive declarations cumulative (unless, of course the :g:`NonCumulative` prefix is used) but has no effect on *monomorphic* inductive declarations.